McPeyen/Unofficial-Milky-Way-Idle-for-Android/README.md

 Download the latest APK release file from this GitHub repository.

 ## Support
-Any changes to the scripts (e.g. enabling, disabling, adding a new one) will require an app restart to take effect.
-Might look into improving this in the future.
+Any changes to the scripts (e.g. enabling, disabling, adding a new one) will require a game reload or an app restart to take effect
 Whisper me (*McPeyen*) in game or raise an issue here with any problems.

 ---